jakesylvestre/site/README.md

 ## Directory

-Put all dependencies (jquery.js, print.css etc.) in directory _includes/css/depend and add their entry in css/all.css
+Put all CSS dependencies (print.css etc.) in directory _includes/css/depend and add their entry in css/all.css

-Put the css file of a theme in _includes/css/colors/ and add the link in /css/colors/ .
-Check other files there for more details.
+Put the css file of a theme in /css/colors/.
+Check the other files there for more details.

-Put all layouts in _layouts and put the actual code in _includes/
+Put all layouts in _layouts.

 Put all posts in _posts.
 Make sure they have the extension ".md".
 Use markdown formatting.